The state government has handed down its 2026-27 budget. But what does it mean for young South Aussies? We take a look.

 Getting around, sport and culture

 If you catch public transport, there’s a temporary fare freeze.
 Metropolitan public transport fares will stay at 2025-26 levels until at least 1 October 2026.
+In addition, the metroCARD zone will be expanded to Murray Bridge, making it cheaper for those travelling to Adelaide from Murray Bridge.

-The budget also includes $7 million for a new Park ’n’ Ride at Torrens Park railway station, $3.5 million for a battery-powered passenger train trial on the Belair rail line and $15.1 million to improve public transport services in Murray Bridge.
+The budget also includes $7 million for a new Park ’n’ Ride at Torrens Park railway station, $3.5 million for a battery-powered passenger train trial on the Belair rail line and $6.6 million to improve public transport services in Murray Bridge.

 There’s also $100 million for a new State Gymnastics Centre, $49.3 million towards the new State Arts Media Hub at Tapangka, and an extra $1.5 million over four years for Adelaide Fringe.